 Biocultural Heritage Management for Socio-ecological Resilience

-Dr. Carlos Augusto Torres doctoral work focused on analyzing how ecological parameters of biodiversity and community-based conservation can contribute to biocultural heritage preservation in the Mitla-Yagul Biocultural Landscape, Oaxaca, Mexico.
-His work was develop by working closely with communities to co-produced knowledge and provide feedback to stakeholders.
+Dr. Carlos Augusto Torres doctoral work focused on analyzing how social and ecological parameters of biodiversity and community-based conservation can contribute to biocultural heritage preservation in the Mitla-Yagul Biocultural Landscape, Oaxaca, Mexico.
+His work was developed by working closely with communities to co-produced knowledge and provide feedback to stakeholders.
 To know more about Carlos' work visit here.

 Technological Innovation for Supporting Biocultural Heritage